SaikiTetsu/68key-3d-build/README.md

 This is a link to a YouTube video tutorial on how to build a 3D printed keyboard: [Build a 3D Printed Keyboard - Mad Mod Labs](https://youtu.be/iOeYkLlq9Ds?si=ZG3G4y8M3djpxZ7P)

 **Introduction** <br>
 This is a 3D printed keyboard that is fully customizable and easy to assemble.
 It is perfect for both beginners and experienced keyboard enthusiasts.
-I did a few things differently than this video because I used another micro controller, but anything is possible with programming folks!
-If you need help E-mail me and we can get started. :)
+I did a few things differently than this video because I used another micro controller, but anything is possible with programming folks! <br>

+**If you need help E-mail me and we can get started. :)**

 ## Steps:
 **Features**